TymekMor/Metoda-Monte-Carlo/README.md

-Monte Carlo Method - MiniProject
-- point was to calculate the value of PI using Monte Carlo Method
+### Monte Carlo Method

-- also to examine how the changes in parameters, influence the 'path' to the result
+The objective was to calculate the value of PI using Monte Carlo Method Also to examine how the changes in parameters, influence the 'path' to the result